 It’s easiest to differentiate them by the exterior.
-Birch gnarl is quite smooth and has the same color as the tree.
-Burls are round to irregular bumps or bulges that develop on tree trunks, its unusual swirling grain pattern found in burls makes them prized by woodworkers.
-Chaga on the other hand will always have a dark black, burnt-looking exterior, and more likely an unusual shape.
+Birch gnarl is relatively smooth and has the same color as the tree.
+Burls are round to irregular bumps or bulges that develop on tree trunks.
+The unusual swirling grain pattern found in burls makes them prized by woodworkers.
+On the other hand, Chaga will always have a dark black, burnt-looking exterior and more likely an unusual shape.

 Difference #2: Removal

-Birch gnarl and burls are part of the three, meaning they’ll be very hard to remove.
+Birch gnarl and burls are part of the three, meaning they’ll be tough to remove.
 Whilst Chaga can be easily cut with a little ax or a knife.

 Difference #3 Interior

-If you’re still unsure, whether you’ve found Chaga or its look-alike, the final confirmation will be the inside.
-Unlike the tumors that have formed from wood, Chaga will have an unmistakable golden-orange color and a corky feel to it.
+If you’re still unsure whether you’ve found Chaga or its look-alike, the final confirmation will be the inside.
+Unlike the tumors formed from wood, Chaga will have an unmistakable golden-orange color and a corky feel.

 Where to harvest Chaga?

-Chaga absorbs pollutants around it, which is why it’s important to avoid polluted areas like busy roadsides, forests close to factories, cities, and railroads.
+Chaga absorbs pollutants around it, so it’s important to avoid polluted areas like busy roadsides and forests close to factories, cities, and railroads.
 The deeper to the forest you go, the higher the quality of your mushroom, meaning the more health benefits you’ll gain.

 Chaga will only stay alive and sterile whilst the host tree is living.
-Meaning that once the birch tree has died, the mushroom has died along with it and will only develop fruiting bodies to start another life cycle.
-That’s why trusting your supplier’s integrity to provide you with living, high-quality Chaga is very important.
+This means that once the birch tree has died, the mushroom has died and will only develop fruiting bodies to start another life cycle.
+That’s why trusting your supplier’s integrity to provide living, and high-quality Chaga is very important.

-During the growing seasons, you can tell from the leaves of the tree.
+During the growing seasons, you can tell from the tree’s leaves.
 However, if you’re finding it hard to distinguish a dead tree, look for the following signs: